 Exceptions to cost of attendance

 Necessary educational expenses such as daycare costs and the one-time purchase of a computer, may be added to the cost of attendance if incurred during the academic year.
 Students must request consideration for a cost of attendance increase by submitting a written request and supporting documentation of paid expenses to the Office of Student Financial Aid.
-Please go to our "Forms" page to download a "Cost of Attendance Increase Request" form.
+Please go to our Forms page.

 Submission of an appeal form does not guarantee a change in your status.